YDawood03/LawyerUp/README.md

 - [ ] Add a database instead of file storage
 - [ ] Implement proper user authentication

+---

 **Yaseen Dawood**
 *BSc Information Technology | North-West University*
 [GitHub](https://github.com/YDawood03)

+---

+Now all screenshots are uniform and the layout is clean and professional.
+Want me to help with anything else?